 There is more and more evidence that they are killing us.

-Every year, when I do the Ride for the Heart on Toronto's expressways, I marvel at all the new condos that have been built, and am shocked at how close they are to the highways.
+Every year, when I do the Ride for the Heart on Toronto's expressways, I marvel at all the new condos that have been built and am shocked at how close they are to the highways.
 I wonder what the air quality must be like in there, or on all those balconies with a view of the cars and trucks idling in the never-ending rush hour.

-It turns out that living near highways is even worse that anyone thought.
+It turns out that living near highways is even worse than anyone thought.
 Alissa Walker writes in Curbed that living close to highways sentences residents to "a long list of debilitating diseases, chronic health problems, and shorter life expectancy."
 She points to an LA Times report and work by Suzanne Paulson of UCLA and concludes:

-Meanwhile, in Toronto, the sites for condos are often zero feet, almost hanging out over the highway, which is full of diesel powered trucks, what the Times calls the "diesel death zone."
+Meanwhile, in Toronto, the sites for condos are often zero feet, almost hanging out over the highway, which is full of diesel-powered trucks, what the Times calls the "diesel death zone."

 It’s especially unhealthful to live near freeways and roads frequented by diesel trucks, which spew many times more harmful gases and particles than cars.
 Diesel particulate matter, carcinogen-laden soot that deposits deep in the lungs, is responsible for the bulk of the cancer risk from air pollution and more than 1,000 early deaths a year in California.

 Meanwhile, TreeHugger Katherine just reported on a new study that links air pollution to birth defects.